Two Facebook fly-tippers successfully prosecuted by Wiltshire Council

 Anyone caught fly-tipping will be prosecuted and taken to court where they face an unlimited fine or imprisonment, and a criminal record.

-Wiltshire Council advises residents not to touch or go through fly-tipped waste themselves, but to report it directly by using their online reporting tool ‘My Wiltshire' which can be found on our website.
+Wiltshire Council advises residents not to touch or go through fly-tipped waste themselves, but to report it directly by using their online reporting tool 'My Wiltshire' which can be found on My Wilts online reporting.